Board of Trustees

 Kelvin Jones joined the Ravenscroft board in 2016.

 Kelvin joined State Street Global Advisors (SSGA) in 2016 as part of the acquisition of GE Asset Management.
-He is currently Senior Vice President and the Global Head of the Alternative Investment risk management organization.
-He is a member of the SSGA Senior Leadership Team and serves as the principal risk representative for the Stamford, CT investment office.
-Prior to this role, Kelvin spent over two decades with GE Capital where he previously served as Chief Risk Officer for GE Capital’s European Banking business based in London, UK.
+He is currently senior vice president and the global head of the Alternative Investment risk management organization.
+He is a member of the SSGA Senior Leadership Team and serves as the principal risk representative for the Stamford, CT, investment office.
+Prior to this role, Kelvin spent over two decades with GE Capital, where he served as chief risk officer for GE Capital’s European Banking business based in London, UK.

-Kelvin received a MBA degree from Duke University and a BS in Economics from Rutgers University.
+Kelvin received an MBA from Duke University and a BS in Economics from Rutgers University.